-Speaker: The Hon.
-Mr. Igor V. Morgulov (confirmed)
+Speaker: HE Amb.
+Igor V. Morgulov

-Deputy Minister for Foreign Affairs,

-The Russian Federation
+Deputy Foreign Minister, The Russian Federation

-12:00 - 14:00 LUNCHEON TALK 2

-RE-ENERGIZING THE ASEAN-JAPAN PARTNERSHIP
+12:00 - 14:00 LUNCHEON TALK 2 RE-ENERGIZING THE ASEAN-JAPAN PARTNERSHIP

 Japan has been a long-standing partner for Southeast Asia, especially in the provision of official development assistance (ODA), foreign direct investment (FDI) and trade.
 While constitutional and political constrains prevent Japan from playing a direct security role, this has not deterred Japan from contributing to regional stability.
 However, as Japan and ASEAN mark the 40th anniversary of their bilateral dialogue relations, the partnership may have lost some of its lustre and momentum.
 Without a doubt, Japan continues to be an indispensable strategic partner for ASEAN.
 How could Japan provide the "extra zest" and impetus to bring its partnership with ASEAN to the next level?
 Is there any avenue for ASEAN and Japan to contemplate cooperating beyond Asia?